-Educating the public about lead toxicity and reducing exposure in drinking water.
+Learn about lead toxicity and how to reduce exposure in drinking water.

-Lead is a naturally occurring element that can be found in small amounts in the earth.
-However, it rarely occurs naturally in New Hampshire’s drinking water sources, namely groundwater and surface water.
-Lead more commonly occurs in drinking water due to the wearing away of piping, older plumbing fixtures, or the solder that connects pipes.
-Tap water is generally thought to be a smaller source of lead exposure, but this can vary among homes, schools, and other buildings, and can add to other sources such as paint.
+Lead is a naturally occurring element that is found in small amounts in Earth’s crust.
+Although it rarely occurs naturally in New Hampshire’s drinking water sources, it can be found in drinking water due to the wearing away of piping, plumbing fixtures, or the solder that connects those pipes.
+Drinking water in New Hampshire is generally thought to be a smaller source of lead exposure, but this can vary among homes, schools and other buildings.
+Exposure to lead through drinking water can add to other sources of exposure, such as exposure to lead-based paint.

-Lead can be poisonous to humans and animals, causing health problems from high blood pressure to nervous system disorders.
-Children under the age of 6, including unborn babies and infants, are the most at risk because their growing bodies absorb more lead than adults’ bodies and their brains and nervous systems are more sensitive to its damaging effects.
-Studies continue to demonstrate that even low blood lead levels negatively impact cognitive abilities, speech and language development, hearing, visual-spatial skills, attention, emotional regulation and motor skills.
-Past uses of lead have contributed significant amounts of lead to our environment that cause over 1,000 New Hampshire children to be poisoned every year.
+Lead can be harmful to humans and animals, causing health problems such as high blood pressure to nervous system disorders.
+Children under the age of 6, including unborn babies, are the most at risk because their growing bodies absorb more lead than adults’ bodies.
+Their brains and nervous systems are also more sensitive to lead’s damaging effects.
+Studies continue to show that even low blood lead levels can negatively impact cognitive abilities, speech and language development, hearing, visual-spatial skills, attention, emotional regulation, and motor skills.

 The U.S. Environmental Protection Agency (EPA) has set a maximum contaminant level goal (MCLG) for lead at zero, because lead can be harmful to human health even at low levels.